Blue Death Feigning Beetle Care

 • Cool Side: Room temperature (low 70s is fine)

-• UVB Lighting: Not required, but a natural day/night light cycle helps regulate activity.
+• Lighting: Not required, but a natural day/night light cycle helps regulate activity.

 Humidity: